CITADEL THERAPY CANINE SOCIETY -- FAQ’s

 I am a veteran: How do I get a service dog?
 Citadel Canine welcomes inquiries from veterans, and first responders (police, fire, ambulance, nursing and 9-1-1).
 We prefer that the veterans are referred to us by OSISS, VAC, or DND therapeutic case managers.
 All candidates also have to complete a confidential Data Sheet, review and sign off on an important “Check List” document, and must be receiving counselling from a recognized case manager, and/or a licensed health care professional.
 The counselor must be prepared to write a letter recommending the inclusion of a service dog within the candidate’s overall therapy program.

-IMPORTANT NOTE: Due to a tremendous surge in interest for service dogs within the new veterans' and first responder communities, Citadel Canine is very busy catching up with pending files.
+IMPORTANT NOTE: Due to a tremendous surge in interest for service dogs within the new veterans and first responder communities, Citadel Canine is very busy with pending files.
 If you are looking for a service dog, please hold off on making any new inquiries until we are able to once again accept new applications.
+If you have a dog that you would like to have assessed for admission into the service dog program, pls send an e-mail to: “firstname.lastname@example.org”

-“Helping our Heroes – One Wonderful Dog at a Time”
+“Helping our Heroes – One Dog at a Time”

 Citadel Canine Society 202 – 2476 York Avenue, Vancouver, BC, V6K 1E2 “citadelcanine.com”